WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

-I eliminated POS training requirements — designed mobile-first inventory with smart autocomplete and notebook-style entry.
+I eliminated POS training requirements and designed mobile-first inventory with smart autocomplete and notebook-style entry.
 400+ pharmacies signed up in Week 1 (vs 12% competitor adoption).
-Today, 3,000+ pharmacies save 1.5–2 hours daily — that's ~5,250 hours recovered per day across Nepal's pharmacy sector.
+Today, 3,000+ pharmacies save 1.5–2 hours daily.
+That's ~5,250 hours recovered per day across Nepal's pharmacy sector.

 RoleProduct Designer